kkolyan/leoquery/README.md

     void Start()
     {
-        // storage is container for entities and components _storage = new LeoLiteStorage();
+        // storage is container for entities and components (like EcsWorld in LeoECS Classic) _storage = new LeoLiteStorage();

-        // reflection+attributes based DI agent. that's completely optional.
+        // reflection based DI agent. that's completely optional.
         Injector di = new Injector()
-            .AddDependency(new Service1())
+            .Add(new Service1())
-            .AddDependency(new Service2());
+            .Add(new Service2());

         _mainPipeline = new MulticastSystem()
-            // add systems. order matters.
+            // declare systems. order matters.
             .Add(new System1())
             .Add(new System2())
             // inject dependencies (optional step)
             .ForEach(di.InjectInto);

+        // if one want to invoke some system list on startup, shutdown, FixedUpdate or
+        // some another specific events - additional pipelines could be configured the same way as above.
     }

     void Update()